Rainbow clique subdivisions: Introduction

 In order to achieve a subdivision of a complete graph of size linear to the average degree, some additional conditions, such as minimum girth conditions, are needed to eliminate the extremal examples.
 In fact, Mader \cite{Mad99} conjectured that every $C_4$-free graph of average degree $d$ contains a $\tk_{\Omega(d)}$.
 K\"uhn and Osthus \cite{KO02, KO06} proved that every graph with sufficiently large girth contains a $\tk_{\delta(G)+1}$.
 They \cite{KO04} also showed the existence of $\tk_{d/\log^{12} d}$ in every $C_4$-free graph of average degree $d$.
 In \cite{BLS15}, Balogh, Liu and Sharifzadeh proved Mader's conjecture assuming the graph is $C_6$-free.
 Liu and Montgomery \cite{liu2017proof} completely resolved this conjecture recently.

-For $\ell \in \mathbb{N}$, a \textit{balanced subdivision} of $G$, denoted by $\mathsf{T}G^{(\ell)}$, is a graph obtained from $G$ by replacing each of its edges into internally vertex disjoint paths of length exactly $\ell$.
+For $\ell \in \mathbb{N}$, a \textit{balanced subdivision} of $G$, denoted by $\mathsf{T}G^{(\ell)}$, is a graph obtained from $G$ by replacing each of its edges with internally vertex disjoint paths of length exactly $\ell$.
 Thomassen \cite{Tho84, Tho85, thomassen} conjectured that for every constant $k \in \mathbb{N}$, there exists $d$ such that every graph with average degree at least $d$ contains a $\tk^{(\ell)}_k$ for some $\ell \in \mathbb{N}$.
 Liu and Montgomery \cite{liu2020proof} confirmed Thomassen's conjecture.
-More recently, the author \cite{Wan21} showed that in every graph with average degree at least $d$ there is a $\tk_{\Omega(d^c)}^{(\ell)}$ for every constant $0 < c < 1/2$, which is almost optimal.
+More recently, the author \cite{Wan23} showed that in every graph with average degree at least $d$ there is a $\tk_{\Omega(d^c)}^{(\ell)}$ for every constant $0 < c < 1/2$, which is improved to $\tk_{\Omega(\sqrt{d})}^{(\ell)}$ by Gil Fernández, Hyde, Liu, Pikhurko and Wu \cite{FHLPW22}, and Luan, Tang, Wang and Yang \cite{LTWY22} independently.
 Note that $\ell$ is a polylogarithmic function of the number of vertices of the graph in these results.
-Balanced clique subdivisions have also been studied extensively when restricting $\ell$ to be constant (see \cite{AKS03, ES74,Erd71,FS11,Jan21,Jia11,JS12,KP88,Tom22}).
+Balanced clique subdivisions have also been studied extensively when restricting $\ell$ to be constant (see \cite{AKS03, ES74, Erd71,FS11,Jan21,Jia11,JS12,KP88,Tom22}).

 In a graph with a proper edge coloring, we say that a subgraph is rainbow if all the edges have distinct colors.
 A rainbow variant of clique subdivision problems was considered by Jiang, Methuku and Yepremyan \cite{JMY21}.
 They proved that every properly edge-colored graph on $n$ vertices with average degree at least $e^{c\sqrt{\log n}}$ contains a rainbow $\tk_t$.
 Later, this upper bound on average degree was improved to $(\log n)^{60}$ by Jiang, Letzter, Methuku and Yepremyan \cite{JLMY21}.
 Recently, Tomon \cite{Tom22} showed that $(\log n)^{6+o(1)}$ suffices.
 In this paper, we prove the following.